grantneale/kafka-lag-based-assignor/README.md

 For each topic, we first obtain the lag on all partitions.
 Lag on a given partition is the difference between the end offset and the last offset committed by the consumer group.
 If no offsets have been committed for a partition we determine the lag based on the `code auto.offset.reset` property.
 If `auto.offset.reset=latest`, we assign a lag of 0.
-If `auto.offset.reset=earliest` (or any other value) we assume assign lag equal to the total number of message currently available in that partition.
+If `auto.offset.reset=earliest` (or any other value) we assign lag equal to the total number of message currently available in that partition.

 We then create a map storing the current total lag of all partitions assigned to each member of the consumer group.